Restoring the natural environment for all to enjoy

 - irresponsible fishing line and equipment disposal.

-The Great Ocean Road Coast makes a significant annual financial investment to conservation on the coast with support form community and corporate volunteers, school and other partners.
+We make a significant annual financial investment to conservation on the coast, with support from community and corporate volunteers, school and other partners.